 Text C, the September 28 print, is itself an imperfect copy of F. This is the form of the text that was forwarded by the Confederation Congress to the states; and Denys Myers and Akhil Amar have separately argued that it, rather than P, should be regarded as the definitive form of the Constitution's text.

-Text CS is the form of the text that Francis Childs and John Swaine printed in their first edition of the acts of the First Congress.
+Text CS is the form of the text that Francis Childs and John Swaine included in their 1789 session laws volume, Acts Passed at a Congress of the United States of America, Begun and Held at the City of New-York, on Wednesday the Fourth of March, in the Year 1789.
 Childs and Swaine were official "Printers to the United States," and their copy of the Constitution is prefaced by a resolution of Congress that "there be prefixed to the Publication of the Acts of the present Session of Congress, a correct Copy of the Constitution of the United States."
 It is therefore interesting to observe that CS was clearly copied from C.